 If you find yourself asking, "Why is Veterans Day important?" consider that it wasn't until 1938 that November 11 would be considered a legal holiday — Armistice Day.

-At first, the U.S. Department of Veterans Affairs notes that the holiday was focused on honoring World War I veterans, but by 1954 World War II and its fallout led for calls to change Armistice Day to Veterans Day — an amendment that unfolded in June of that year.
+At first, the U.S. Department of Veterans Affairs notes that the holiday was focused on honoring World War I veterans, but by 1954 World War II and its fallout led to calls to change Armistice Day to Veterans Day — an amendment that unfolded in June of that year.

 President Dwight D. Eisenhower was officially responsible for helping change the name, History.com reported.